UX Design8 minute read

 Click-through Pages

-Click-through pages combine images and copy that tout product benefits and persuade prospects to click CTA buttons which lead to checkout or account-creation pages.
+Click-through pages tout product benefits with engaging images, copy, and videos meant to persuade prospects to click call-to-action (CTA) buttons that then lead to checkout or account-creation pages.

 Pitch Pages

 Pitch pages are streamlined versions of click-through pages.
-These pages feature very little imagery and copy, and introduce value propositions immediately.
-The objective is to entice users with a call-to-action that results in a trial period or follow-up conversation.
+A key difference is that pitch pages feature minimal copy and imagery and immediately introduce value propositions.
+However, the objective of pitch and click-through pages is similar: to entice users to click a call-to-action button.
+CTAs on pitch pages often lead to a trial period or app download.

 Squeeze Pages